Café Terminus attack: Anarchist circles and thought

 Henry’s attack took both anarchists and French society as a whole by surprise.
 The completely indiscriminate nature of the bombing was particularly shocking.
-In anarchist circles, such an indiscriminate attack was met with considerable distance.
-Most anarchists rejected this act, as it did not target a specific figure of power or the bourgeoisie.
+Anarchist circles distanced themselves from such an indiscriminate attack; most anarchists rejected this act, as it did not target a specific figure of power or the bourgeoisie.
 Le Révolté, led by Jean Grave, denounced Henry, writing:While most anarchists rejected his actions, some—particularly within the individualist anarchist tendency—considered them legitimate.
-In certain individualist defenses of Henry, the idea of propaganda by the deed was secondary; he acted simply because his disgust had reached its maximum intensity'.
+In certain individualist defenses of Henry, the idea of propaganda by deed was secondary; he acted simply because his "disgust had reached its maximum intensity".